inakiabt/walkie-talkie/README.md

 # Walkie-Talkie

 An interface for speaking to intercom.io API.
-There complete docs can be found here - http://docs.intercom.io/api
+There complete docs can be found here - http://doc.intercom.io/api/

 ## Installation

-I always recommend you bundle your dependencies with your application.
-To do this, create a `package.json` file in the root of your project with the minimum information...

-    {
-      "name": "yourapplication",
-      "version": "0.1.0",
-      "dependencies": {
-        "walkie-talkie": "0.0.7"
-      }
-    }

-Then run the following command using `npm`

-    npm install && npm install -g mocha gulp

-OR if you just want to start playing with the library in your project, run
+To start playing with the library in your project, run

-    npm install walkie-talkie
+    npm install walkie-talkie --save

 ## API Overview